kawansoft/aceql-http/README.md

 -  **Quickstart**: this part describes how to run through complete setup using only configuration files and CSV files.
 (No programming and compiling are necessary.)

 -  **Advanced Usage**: this part describes advanced setup and fine tuning.
-It includes powerful configuration and customization using injection code of  your own or third party Java classes.
+It includes powerful configuration and customization using dynamic Java code Injection of  your own or third party Java classes.

 ## Technical operating environment